-Getting a new car is exciting, but the process of getting a new car can be complicated, frustrating and unnecessarily costly if you aren't careful.
-There are so many important questions to answer beforehand: should you get a new car or used car?
+Getting a new car is exciting, but it can be complicated, frustrating, and unnecessarily costly if you aren't careful.
+There are many questions to be answered, including whether you should buy or lease.

 Mileage Limits Explained